 Since 2010, the Coalition has sponsored a Job Fair that has attracted up to 50 area employers and more than 200 job seekers from various local homeless programs.
 In 2017, the Coalition assisted 167 persons to secure employment and 335 households to obtain permanent housing.

 In 2017, The Coalition provided direct services to more than 700 people, including children in families.
 Services included temporary housing, food, substance abuse counseling, general social services to assist the participant to obtain benefits such as public assistance and food stamps, employment and housing placement assistance.
-Also, the Coalition completed intake and assessments on 4,170 families with children who sought emergency shelter through the Virginia Williams Family Resource Center, which is the central intake for families in the District of Columbia.

 The funds placed in escrow are used to assist participants when they move into permanent housing to pay security deposits, first-month rents and household furnishings.
 The Coalition assisted 335 individuals and families to obtain permanent housing and live independently.